 Leave Fort Lauderdale on Interstate-95 (I-95) North and follow the Atlantic Coast through Boca Raton and West Palm Beach.
 Continue on I-95 North until you see the signs for Vero Beach.
 Pick up scenic Highway A1A for Indian River Lagoon Preserve State Park and Kennedy Space Center.

-From Kennedy Space Center, take I-95 North once more (or follow the signs for Orlando if you would like to visit the theme parks).
-Continue to follow the coast past Daytona Beach and St. Augustine as you make your way to Jacksonville.
+From Kennedy Space Center, follow the signs for Orlando if you would like to visit the theme parks.
+If not, continue to follow the coast past Daytona Beach and St. Augustine as you make your way to Jacksonville.

 Our routes converge for the first portion of the road trip.
 So, as with the Atlantic Route, head north from Fort Lauderdale on Interstate-95 (I-95).
 Enjoy the drive up the Atlantic Coast and a stop at the Kennedy Space Center and maybe a detour to Orlando.
 Continue north to Jacksonville and Savannah.

 From Savannah, stay on I-95 North, avoiding Charleston and instead turning inland for Columbia, South Carolina.
 Continue north for Charlotte, North Carolina.
 From here, head north and drive towards Pisgah National Forest for Blowing Rock, the gateway to the scenic Blue Ridge Parkway.

 Take a long, leisurely drive along the parkway, stopping safely to enjoy the views from the many scenic outlooks.
 Cross into Virginia and stay on the parkway to Fancy Gap.

 Then head to Roanoke and on past George Washington and Jefferson National Forest and Monongahela National Forest.
 You may also wish to detour to Shenandoah National Park.